 And the wine!
-What a surprise to discover real estates in the Ica region, vineyards as far as the eye can see, and excellent Malbec, Cabernet Sauvignon, or Chardonnay.
+What a surprise to discover wine estates in the Ica region, vineyards as far as the eye can see, and excellent Malbec, Cabernet Sauvignon, or Chardonnay.
 All in the middle of the desert!

 YOU WILL LOVE…